kondster/thangsoundboard/README.md

 # thangsoundboard
-repository for Project Thangam
+repository for Project Thangam.
-Access granted only for lamers
+Access granted only for lamers.
-Committers are sincerely requested to upload ANY single voice clip of the rare species Thang Jong Un
+Committers are sincerely requested to upload ANY single voice clip of the rare species Thang Jong Un.